dcomtois/summarytools/README.md

 ## Dataframe summaries

-`dfSummary()` generates a table containing variable information (class(es) and type), common statistics for numerical data and frequency counts (as long as there are not too many distinct values -- and yes, you can specify the limit in the function call).
+The `dfSummary()` function generates a table containing variable information (class(es) and type), common statistics for numerical data and frequency counts (as long as there are not too many distinct values -- and yes, you can specify the limit in the function call).
 Number and proportion of valid (non-missing) values are also reported, and variable labels can optionnaly be included.

 ```r